Abakaliki

 Abakaliki is the capital city of Ebonyi State in southeastern Nigeria, located 64 km southeast of Enugu.
-The inhabitants are primarily members of the Igbo nation.
+The inhabitants are primarily members of the Igbo tribe.
 It was the headquarters of the Ogoja province before the creation of the Southeastern State in 1967.

 Etymology

 The name Abakaliki originally means 'Aba Nkaleke' and is the name of a community in Izzi land (Nkaleke).

 History

 Abakaliki was an important center for the slave trade in the 17th century.
 The slave trade continued in the area with Aro raids into Abakaliki and surrounding areas through the 18th century.

 The Odozi Obodo Society was a secret cult that operated between 1954 and 1958 in Abakaliki.

 Economy

-Abakaliki, as in the past, is a center of agricultural trade including such products as yams, cassava, rice, and both palm oil and palm kernels,.
+Abakaliki, as in the past, is a center of agricultural trade including such products as yams, cassava, rice, and both palm oil and palm kernels.
 It is also known for its local lead, zinc, salt, and limestone mining or quarrying.
 They host a golf course and many hotels.
 There are also isolated poultry and egg production farms across the state.